ReplicatorLabs/lua-enum/README.md

 ## Tests

-Make sure you have the submodules available and run the `enum.lua` file as a script to run the tests:
+Make sure you have the submodules available and run the `project.lua` file as a script to run the tests:

 ```